HMHS Britannic: Wreck

 In September 1998, another team of divers made an expedition to the wreck.
 Using diver propulsion vehicles, the team made more man-dives to the wreck and produced more images than ever before, including video of four telegraphs, a helm and a telemotor on the captain's bridge.

 In 1999 GUE divers acclimated to cave diving and ocean discovery led the first dive expedition to include extensive penetration into Britannic.
 Video of the expedition was broadcast by National Geographic, BBC, the History Channel and the Discovery Channel.

 In September 2003, an expedition dived into the wreck.
 This was the first expedition to dive Britannic where all the bottom divers were using closed circuit rebreathers (CCR).
 Diver Leigh Bishop brought back some of the first photographs from inside the wreck and another diver found that several watertight doors were open.
 It has been suggested that this was because the mine strike coincided with the change of watches.
 Alternatively, the explosion may have distorted the doorframes.
 A number of mine anchors were located off the wreck by Bill Smith using sonar, confirming the German records of that Britannic was sunk by a single mine and the damage was compounded by open portholes and watertight doors.
 The September 2003 dive found mine anchorage apparatus with its time-delay release mechanism activated.
 The expedition was broadcast extensively across the world for many years by National Geographic and the UK's Channel 5.

 In 2006, an expedition, funded and filmed by the History Channel, brought together fourteen skilled divers to help determine what caused the quick sinking of Britannic.

 On 24 May 2009, a diver died in Greece due to equipment difficulties while filming the wreck for National Geographic.

 In 2012, divers using rebreathers installed and recovered scientific equipment used for environmental purposes, to determine how fast bacteria are eating at Britannics iron compared to Titanic.

-On 29 September 2019, a British technical diver, died during a 120 m dive on the wreck of Britannic.
+On 29 September 2019, a British technical diver died during a 120 m dive on the wreck of Britannic.

 In 2025 Greece announced the recovery of artefacts, including the ship's lookout bell, from the wreck of Britannic.
 The operation was carried out in May but the Greek culture ministry released details of the finds only in September.
 An 11-member team of divers conducted the recovery, organised by Simon Mills.

 Legacy

-Having her career cut short in wartime, never having entered commercial service, and having had few victims, Britannic did not experience the same notoriety as her sister ship Titanic.
-After being largely forgotten by the public, she finally gained fame when her wreck was discovered.
+Having her career cut short in wartime, never having entered commercial service, and most of those on board having survived her sinking, Britannic did not experience the same notoriety as her sister ship Titanic.
+After being largely forgotten by the public, she gained fame when her wreck was discovered.
 Her name was reused by the White Star Line when it put into service in 1930.
-That ship was the last to fly the flag of the company when it retired in 1960.
+That ship was the last one to fly the company's flag when it retired in 1960.